Joy-less/Embers/README.md

 ## Advantages
 - Easy to embed, sandbox, and control in your C# application or game.
 - Source code is much easier to understand, with everything in one place.
+- Each interpreter can have multiple scripts which can each run on their own thread and communicate.
 - Fully compatible with Unity.
 - Obsolete functionality, such as interpreting numbers starting with 0 as octal, is removed.